Vendor Intelligence

 4. Sanctions Screening

 Every invoice triggers real-time checks against OFAC SDN list, EU consolidated sanctions, UN Security Council sanctions, and adverse media detection.
-This happens at invoice time, not in quarterly batch.

 The ROI Math